kwrobert/sfl-skillshare/README.md

 ### Migrating Images from DockerHub to ECR

-Dockerhub has instated rate limits on the number of images you can pull with a free tier account.
+Dockerhub has instantiated rate limits on the number of images you can pull with a free tier account.
 To avoid image pull rate limits, we're going to copy all the images we need to AWS ECR.
 To do that, just execute [this handy script I found](https://alexwlchan.net/2020/11/copying-images-from-docker-hub-to-amazon-ecr/):